m-kristiansen/Master-thesis/README.md

 - [ ] (maybe) Discuss how to better approximate the Poincare constant.
 - [x] Create simple square grid with straigth line intersection.
 - [x] Implement solver.
-- [ ] Evaluate with manufactured solutions.
+- [x] Evaluate with manufactured solutions.
-- [ ] Compare expected and true convergence rates as a function of grid refinement with manufactured solutions.
+- [x] Compare expected and true convergence rates as a function of grid refinement with manufactured solutions.
+- [ ] Evaluate the error while increasing the gamma factor.
 - [ ] Consider a posteriori estimates.
 - [ ] Implement Deep Ritz solver for the Poisson equation.
 - [ ] ...